vanweric/Affapy/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AffApy's documentation!
+Welcome to affapy's documentation!
 ==================================

 Presentation
 ============
-*AffApy* is a Python library for multiprecision Affine Arithmetic.
+*Affapy* is a Python library for multiprecision Affine Arithmetic.

 These documentation is a listing of all methods of the two classes: